yicheng-dev/Coding-Behavior-Analysis/README.md

 ## TODO

-1. Plot a broken line graph to show the change of CPS and Accuracy.
+1. Look for better indicators to measure one's coding performance.
 2. Mine the coding content and analyze it for more interesting conclusion.

 ## Release Notes